SamBurgess93/Milestone-1/README.md

 I encountered a number of bugs during my development of the website.

 1. I was getting an unusual scroll behaviour on my navbar items and my logo within the navbar itself when moving down on the page.
-Upon further investigation it was found that from adding some extra padding onto my reviews section that it was creating an overlow which was causing this behaviour.
+Upon further investigation it was found that from adding some extra padding onto my reviews section that it was creating an overflow which was causing this behaviour.
-    Upon releasing what was causing the issue I was able to quickly resolve the problem by adjusting the padding on the reviews section.
+    When I realised what was causing the issue I was able to quickly resolve the problem by adjusting the padding on the reviews section.
-2. On mobile devices I couldnt see the lines in the hamburger toggle icon in the navbar.
-This was due to be using the incorrect navbar bootstrap class.
-I was using navbar light and when I tried using navbar dark class instead on chrome dev tools and this solved the issue.
+2. On mobile devices I couldn't see the lines in the hamburger toggle icon in the navbar.
+This was due to the incorrect navbar bootstrap class being used.
+I was using navbar light and when I tried using navbar dark class instead on chrome dev tools, this solved the issue.
     I then implemented this is my HTML code and the issue was resolved.
-3. I encountered an issue with the 2 pictures in the about me section, I added border radius styles but this was only being shown on the top corners.
+3. I encountered an issue with the 2 pictures in the about me section, I added a border radius style but this was only being shown on the top corners.
 This was being caused by the pictures being too large for their container.
 By resizing the images using an editor I was able to solve this issue.
 4. During the early phase of the project I had a problem with the hero text not having enough contrast against the image behind it.
 I added some text shadow to the text to make it stand out better.

 [Back to top ⇧](#bb-fitness)